outcaste-io/docs/docs/schema/search.md

 }
 ```

-Dgraph also builds search into the fields of each type, so searching is available at deep levels in a query.
-For example, if the schema contained these types
+Outserv also builds search into the fields of each type, so searching is
+available at deep levels in a query.
+For example, if the schema contained these
+types:

 ```graphql
 type Post {